Executive Leadership: The Matter of Business Ethics

 Discussing Ethics at Work

 Questioning moral or ethical viewpoints can trigger defensiveness, outrage, and even aggression toward those who think differently.
-However, leaders can set clear and consistent standards and expectations through:
+However, executive leadership can set clear and consistent standards and expectations through:

-1. Leadership development practices.
-These must include programs on ethical reasoning and decision making.
-This must be an ongoing process, not a one-shot affair at fulfilling a requirement.
-The most effective include coaching and/or mentoring where issues of personal ethics and moral responsibility are explored and aligned with organizational values.
+Executive leadership development practices must include programs on ethical reasoning and decision-making.
+To fulfill a requirement, this must be an ongoing process, not a one-shot affair.
+The most effective include coaching and/or mentoring, where issues of personal ethics and moral responsibility are explored and aligned with organizational values.

-2. Leadership programs.
-These must include selection, development, evaluation and rewards policies that are aligned in such a way as to reflect their support of the values of the organization.
+Leadership programs must include selection, development, evaluation, and reward policies that are aligned to reflect their support of the organization’s values.
 When a person is selected for promotion or is rewarded, the organization is making a statement: this person represents our values and standards.

 Moral Rebels at Work